Zain Iqbal: Early life and education

 Iqbal grew up in Cheadle, Greater Manchester.
-He studied economics at university and trained in acting with the Royal Exchange Theatre's Youth Company.
-His younger brother is a model.

 Iqbal's father is a film buff and introduced him to Western films growing up.
 He cites Marlon Brando and Clint Eastwood as his biggest acting inspirations, and admired their performances from a young age in films like The Godfather and The Good, the Bad and the Ugly.
 He particularly looked up to Dev Patel and Riz Ahmed to see how actors who look like him navigate and succeed in the film industry.
 He has also cited Jack O'Connell, Ben Mendelsohn, Barry Keoghan, Kristen Stewart, and Robert Pattinson as acting influences due to their "very unique, almost odd, approaches to the craft."

 Career

 Prior to acting, Iqbal was a model for a short time.
 He gave up modelling due to struggles with the casting process.
 Iqbal acted in student films during his time with the Royal Exchange Theatre.
 He was in a short film named Why ME? in 2019, and had his feature film debut in the 2022 film All Crazy Random.

 In 2023, it was announced Iqbal would star in the BBC Three series A Good Girl's Guide to Murder as Ravi opposite Emma Myers.
 He was described as the "perfect Ravi" by series author Holly Jackson, while executive producer Matthew Read described him as "brilliant."
 The six-part series was released on BBC Three in August 2024.